Terrell County, Georgia: Politics

+As of the 2020s, Terrell County is a marginally Democratic leaning county, voting 52% for Kamala Harris in 2024.
+As a county with a majority African-American population, voters in Terrell County prefer Democratic candidates counties in presidential elections.
 Terrell County has consistently been a Democratic county since the 1992 presidential election, though the margins have historically been close.
 In 1940, Franklin D. Roosevelt received 100% of all votes cast in Terrell County.